gorickjones/gorickjones/README.md

 - 👀 I’m interested in community technology projects.
 - 🌱 I’m currently learning to use GitHub
 - 💞️ I’m looking to collaborate on public interest technology projects
-- 📫 How to reach me at Twitter, @webb
+- 📫 How to reach me at Mastodon, @webb@publicgood.social

 <!---
 gorickjones/gorickjones is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.